john-cd/rust_howto/bk/drafts/categories/wasm/wasm_development.md

 }
 ```

-`wasm-pack` uses `wasm-bindgen` to provide a bridge between the types of JavaScript and Rust.
+`wasm-pack` uses [`wasm-bindgen`][c-wasm_bindgen]⮳{{hi:wasm-bindgen}} to provide a bridge between the types of JavaScript and Rust.
 It allows JavaScript to call a Rust API with a string, or a Rust function to catch a JavaScript exception.

 ### Memory Management in WASM (e.g., `std::alloc`) {#skip2}